userfrosting/learn/pages/03.installation/01.environment/04.lando/docs.md

 >> Note: Lando is not meant for production!

 >> Note: Lando works best with Mac & Linux, but does support Windows as well.
-Note that if you are using windows, you must enable Hyper-V. Doing so prevents you from running Vagrant/VMBox.
+Note that if you are using Windows, you must enable Hyper-V. Doing so prevents you from running Vagrant/VMBox.
+If you are able to run Docker on Windows, you _should_ be able to run Lando on Windows as well.

 ## Installation Steps